tgroeppmaier/ft_transcendence/README.md

 ## Architecture and Dataflow

-This project is a microservices-based application composed of four main services orchestrated by Docker Compose: `nginx`, `frontend`, `backend`, and `engine`.
+This project is a microservices-based application composed of four main services orchestrated by Docker Compose: `caddy`, `frontend`, `backend`, and `engine`.

 ### Services

-*   **`nginx`**: Acts as the entry point for the application.
+*   **`caddy`**: Acts as the entry point for the application.
 It's a reverse proxy that serves the frontend application and forwards API requests to the backend.
     *   Listens on port 80 (and 443 for HTTPS).
     *   Serves the static files (HTML, CSS, JS) of the frontend application.
     *   Routes all requests starting with `/api/` to the `backend` service.

 *   **`frontend`**: A single-page application (SPA) built with TypeScript.
     *   The user interface of the application.
-    *   It communicates with the `backend` service through the `/api` endpoint.
+    *   It communicates with the `backend` service through a WebSocket connection.
-    *   In the current implementation, it features a button that, when clicked, fetches data from the backend and displays it.

 *   **`backend`**: A Node.js application built with Fastify.
     *   Acts as a bridge between the `frontend` and the `engine`.
-    *   Exposes a REST API at `/api`.
+    *   Exposes a WebSocket endpoint at `/api/ws`.
-    *   When it receives a request at `/api/hello`, it calls the `engine` service to get the current game state.
+    *   Forwards messages from the `engine` to all connected `frontend` clients.

 *   **`engine`**: A Node.js application built with Fastify.
     *   Manages the game logic and state.
     *   Simulates a bouncing ball within a [-1, 1] coordinate system and updates its position every 100ms.
-    *   Exposes an endpoint at `/state` that returns the ball's current position (x, y) and velocity (vx, vy).
+    *   Exposes a WebSocket endpoint at `/ws` that broadcasts the ball's current position (x, y) and velocity (vx, vy) to all connected clients.

 ### Data Flow (Detailed)